US radio conglomerate iHeartMedia and radio host Charlamagne tha God plan to launch a Black creator-centered podcast network.

 As I’ve written before, my usual advice for paying for streaming services is to pay for no more than three or four at the most.
 That’s regardless of the current “gold rush” of streaming services (Disney+, HBO Max, Comcast/NBCUniversal’s announced “Peacock,” etc.).
 Again, if one needs to pay for more than several services, I suggest either: rent the DVD/digital video; keep cable, if considering cord-cutting; or rethink how much TV you’re watching.

 That said, there is one other alternative to paying for every streaming service under the sun.
-Some free streaming services exist, with most of them supported by ads running during programming.
+Some free streaming video services exist, with most of them supported by ads running during programming.
 Such services tend to feature older or less mainstream material, or offer educational fare.
 Overall, you get what you pay for.
 Still, such services can be an affordable way to add more programming options along with your paid streaming services.

 Pluto TV was founded in 2013, but was bought earlier this year by Viacom.